What is it?

 Considering the complexity and cost of the VR systems, it is essential for customers to have a guide in order to experience it fully and safely.

-For the less casual customers Belong really comes into its own.
+For the less casual customers Belong really comes into its own, encouraging competitive play and making a concerted bet on the rapidly emerging esports sector.